khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 - Open and closed MRs in a separate, stacked column.
 - Both columns of data across time (on the x-axis).

-*Note: Since a grouped and stacked chart already contains a lot of information, avoid using more than 5 values in each dimension.*
+<note>Since a grouped and stacked chart already contains a lot of information, avoid using more than 5 values in each dimension.</note>

-Todo: Add example
+<todo>Add example</todo>

 ## Line charts